 Shopify Plus: Smart automation possibilities

 Shopify is a name you can’t miss in eCommerce.
-Shopify Plus is an enterprise version of this popular platform that gives you the opportunity to customize the user experience.
+Shopify Plus is an enterprise version of this popular headless eCommerce platform that gives you the opportunity to customize the user experience.

 It supports over 10,000 active online stores.
 These include billion-dollar online brands, such as Fashionnova, Gymshark, KKW Beauty, Rebecca Minkoff, Morphe, and Allbirds.